 May 24, 2021

-- How should the United States seek to balance the potential gains of the 5G era with the potential loss of privacy and of control of personal data?
+The number of automated sensors and devices connected to wireless networks will continue to grow as fifth-generation (5G) wireless networks come online.
+In this report, researchers discuss how the United States should seek to balance the potential gains of the 5G era with the potential loss of privacy and of control of personal data.

 Fifth-generation (5G) wireless networking will increase the scale of wireless networks by an order of magnitude or more.
 Perhaps nothing exemplifies the future of the 5G era more than the ubiquitous surveillance that is gathering more and more-diverse data on people.
 Even before the 5G era, data were seen as a source of new economic value.